History of Hungary: Hungarian Soviet Republic

 In terms of domestic policy, the communist government nationalized industrial and commercial enterprises, socialized housing, transport, banking, medicine, cultural institutions, and all large landholdings.
 Land was collectivized, which alienated most of the peasantry who still demanded redistribution.
-They introduced prohibition of alcohol, which was also unpopular.
+The Communists also introduced prohibition of alcohol, which was very unpopular.

 From April, sporadic resistance against the Communists was constant, culminating in late June, when a failed coup attempt in Budapest, and a peasant uprising along the lower Danube took place.
 The government took a series of violent actions called the Red Terror, murdering hundreds of people.

 The Soviet Red Army was never able to aid the Hungarian republic.
-On 20 July the demoralized Hungarian Red Army launched a new offensive across the Tisza against Romanian troops, but it collapsed within days.
+On 20 July, the demoralized Hungarian Red Army launched a new offensive across the Tisza against Romanian troops, but it collapsed within days.
 This time, Romania marched on Budapest, occupying it on 4 August 1919.
-Seeing resistance futile, the Communists resigned from power on 1 August.
+Seeing resistance as futile, the Communists resigned from power on the first of August.
 Béla Kun and most of his comrades fled to Austria.
 Power fell to the moderate wing of the Social Democrats, who refused Romanian armistice terms, and on 6 August, they were deposed by the right-wing István Friedrich, who briefly attempted to name the Habsburg Archduke Joseph August as head of state.

 The Soviet Republic, and in particular the final military defeat, led to a deep feeling of dislike among the general population against the Soviet Union and the Hungarian Jews (since most members of Kun's government were Jewish).